sourcegraph/sourcegraph-public-snapshot/README.md

 ## Version History

+#### v1.2.1
+- Added `Open In Sourcegraph` action to VCS History and Git Log to open a revision in the Sourcegraph diff view.

 #### v1.2.0

 - The search menu entry is now no longer present when no text has been selected.